 APPLICATIONS FOR ARCHAEOLOGICAL (FIELDWORK) RESEARCH PERMITS

 The quota of permits for archaeological fieldwork projects involving teams of researchers is strictly limited: The Norwegian Institute is entitled to apply for no more than six fieldwork permits annually: three for independent excavation or surface survey projects, and three for synergasias (excavation or survey projects conducted in collaboration with members of the Greek Archaeological Service).
-These permits are granted by the Ministry of Culture only after various requirements have been fulfilled (see the Circular of 27 November 2002 on the web site of the Canadian Institute in Greece, and below).
+These permits are granted by the Ministry of Culture only after various requirements have been fulfilled (see the Circular of 6 September 2018 ).
 This includes the assent of the senior representative of the Archaeological Service (proistamenos) for the specific district (eforeia) where the project is to take place and the support of the Directorate of Prehistoric and Classical Antiquities and/or the Directorate of Byzantine and PostByzantine Monuments.
 The application then is submitted to the Central Archaeological Council (KAS) for its recommendation to the Minister of Culture for his/her approval, modification or rejection.
 The decision is communicated to the Norwegian Institute usually within 4-6 months of the application, but the process can, in some cases, last considerably longer.

 Requirements of the Norwegian Institute at Athens